NUMtechnology/num-javascript-client/README.md

 The NUM protocol uses the familiar URL format for its URIs and allows [modules](https://www.numprotocol.com/modules) to interpret data in a variety of ways.

-The data stored in a NUM Record is converted to JSON String format that can be parsed into JSON objects and Java objects for straightforward incorporation into Java programs.
+The data stored in a NUM Record is converted to JSON String format that can be parsed into JSON objects for straightforward incorporation into TypeScript and JavaScript programs.
 Here are some example NUM URIs with [module `1` - the Contacts module](https://www.numprotocol.com/modules/1).
 The default module is `0` (zero) if no module is specified, which has no module schema.

 - `num://numexample.com:1`
 - `num://jo.smith@numexample.com:1`